codejsha/algorithm-examples/README.md

     return Set
 ```

-- Maze problem: [java](java-algorithm/src/main/java/com/example/algorithm/graph) | A maze problem is that find a path from the start to the goal.
-The maze is represented by a graph.
-The start and the goal are represented by vertices.
-The path is represented by a sequence of vertices.
 - Maximum bipartite matching
 - Prim's algorithm: [java](java-algorithm/src/main/java/com/example/algorithm/graph) | A minimum spanning tree algorithm.
 It is a greedy algorithm that finds a minimum spanning tree for a weighted undirected graph.